yusei36/FluentPassFinder/README.md

 **[Download](https://github.com/yusei36/FluentPassFinder/releases/latest)** | **[Installation](#installation)** | **[How to use](#how-to-use)** | **[Configuration](#configuration)**

 A KeePass plugin with a Fluent Design search window to quickly find entries and autotype or copy passwords and other fields.
-A global shortcut opens the search window from anywhere.
+A global shortcut opens the search window from anywhere, and you can create new entries without switching back to KeePass.

 ![Search window](docs/images/search_field.png)